When your child is in 1st year of second level school, they will be offered a meningococcal C booster vaccination.

 Post Vaccination Advice

 The vaccine used in the school programme is called Menjugate.
-It is manufactured by Novartis.
-Please read Menjugate - Summary of Product Characteristics (SPC) and Menjugate Patient Information Leaflet (PIL) for more information about the vaccine.
+It is manufactured by GSK.
+The licensed documents for each vaccines, the Summary of Product Characteristcs and the Patient Information Leaflet are available here

 For further information please visit the following webpage - MenC